Shamirah Nalugya

-Shamirah Nalugya (born 12 September 2003) is a Ugandan footballer who plays as an attacking midfielder for BELARUSIAN Women Super League Football club MINSK WOMEN and the Uganda women's national team.
+Shamirah Nalugya (born 12 September 2003) is a Ugandan footballer who plays as an attacking midfielder for BELARUSIAN Women Super League Football club Dynamo Brest and the Uganda women's national team.

 Early life

 Nalugya was raised in Bweyogerere and belongs to the Baganda.

 Club career

-Nalugya has played for Isra soccer academy, Kawempe Muslims WL,Kampala queens and currently in FC MINSK WOMEN in BELARUS.
+Nalugya has played for Isra soccer academy, Kawempe Muslims WL,Kampala queens,Fc Minsk women and currently in FC Dynamo Brest in BELARUS.

 International career

 Nalugya made her senior national team debut at the 2018 COSAFA Women's Championship as Uganda defeated Eswatini 4-3 in South Africa.

 Nalugya capped for Uganda at senior level during the 2022 Africa Women Cup of Nations qualification.